 Emma is a Chakrubscustomer who wanted to have her writing shared on our blog based off her experience with her Chakrub.
 If you ever would like to send us a bit of writing to post, please email to email@example.com.

-When I was a child, I was sexually abused and raped by a woman over a period of almost three years.
-This older woman, a teacher, used a dildo on my then tiny, nine to eleven-year-old body.
-I can still see myself on the floor, my school dress lifted up.
+When I was a child, I was sexually abused and raped by a woman over some years.
+This older woman invaded and exploited my tiny body in ways I could not comprehend, could not allow myself to think of.
+I can still see myself on the floor, dress lifted up.
 I often cry for my past self, my previously so innocent soul.

 I’m very open about what happened to me as a child.
 I have spent too much of my life wounding myself by keeping it a secret, even from myself.
 I no longer feel any shame about what happened to me.
 All the shame belongs to the pedophilic woman who so hurt me.

 Not only am I open about my past for my own well-being, but I am open for other women with broken children inside them.
 In Australia, where I am from, University studies have shown that 20.6% of women report non-penetrative childhood sexual abuse before the age of 16, and 7.9% of women report penetrative childhood sexual abuse.
 (CASA).